 If your injuries were less serious and you are sure your treatment will be short-lived, you might be okay accepting a lower settlement that covers your immediate costs.

-You and your lawyer should also review how Georgia workers compensation schedules for disabilities (as outlined in Georgia Code Title 34 Chapter 9 Article 7) and compare those to your treatment needs.
+You and your lawyer should also review how Georgia workers compensation schedules for disabilities (as outlined in the Official Code of Georgia Annotated (OCGA) § 34-9-7) and compare those to your treatment needs.

 You will need to take into account just how much your injuries will affect you in the future.
 If you are expected to fully heal and return to work as you did before, you might be safe accepting a first offer or a lump sum settlement.

-A workers compensation lawyer can help you figure out how much settlement you’ll need to cover the full extent of your injuries.
+A workers’ compensation attorney can help you figure out how much settlement you’ll need to cover the full extent of your injuries.
 They can also help ensure you see the right doctors and get their conclusion on your prognosis.

 What Are My Options if I Don’t Accept the First Offer?